Is sleeping in your bra bad for your health?

 However, while most women can’t wait to take off their bra after the end of a long day, there are others who prefer to wear them to sleep.
-Rumor has it that wearing a bra to sleep leads to perkier breasts that don’t sag.
-Many stars, including the legendary Marilyn Monroe, claim that they wear a bra to sleep every night.
+Rumor has it that wearing a bra to sleep leads to perkier breasts that prevent sagging.
+Many stars, including the legendary Marilyn Monroe, claim that they sleep with their bras on every night.
 However, there is no scientific evidence to back this claim and wearing a bra when sleeping can do more harm than good.

 According to a 15-year old controversial study conducted by a professor in France, bras provide no benefits to women and might actually be harmful to breasts over time.
 The study added that the restrictive material of bras prevents tissue from growing and may actually encourage breasts to sag.